Soccer Illegal (Foul) Throw-In

 An illegal throw-in in soccer occurs when one of the requirements for correctly performing a legal throw-in is not met.
 This is either by the player making the throw or one of their teammates or opponents on the field.
 Performing the throw-in at the wrong location or with improper form are common types of illegal throw-in violations.
 An illegal throw-in usually leads to the throw-in being awarded at the same location to an opposing team member as a punishment.

 What are the consequences of being called for an illegal throw-in in soccer?

 The consequences of being called for an illegal throw-in are typically a loss of possession and having the throw-in retaken at the same location by an opposing team member.
 A thrower who commits an offense by being the first to touch the ball after it enters play suffers harsher consequences, which can include facing an indirect free kick, direct free kick, or penalty kick being awarded to the opposing team, depending on whether a handball occurs and the location of the foul.

 What makes a soccer throw-in legal?

 Several conditions must be met for a soccer throw-in to be legal.
-The thrower must be facing the field of play, with both feet touching the ground on or behind the touchline.
+The thrower must be facing the field of play from the touchline.
 When making the throw, the thrower must keep both hands on the ball and bring it from behind up and over their head.
 The ball must be thrown at the same location that it left play, and all other players must keep 2 yards (2 meters) back.
 Lastly, a player other than the thrower must be the first to touch the ball once it enters play.